pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/_index.md

 cloud resources.
 This means updates to your cloud infrastructure can be reviewed, validated, and tested using the same process that you have today.
 For example, doing code reviews via Pull Requests, running code through linters or static analysis tools, and running unit and integration tests as appropriate.
-It all "just works" for your cloud infrasturcture the same way it would for your application code.
+It all "just works" for your cloud infrastructure the same way it would for your application code.

 Pulumi can easily integrate into any CI/CD system.
 If yours isn't listed below, see our guide for using Pulumi within a [generic CI/CD system]({{< relref "other.md" >}}).